Some history of the Bell Inn

 John Roberts was at the meeting in which the Billiards Association was formed and was influential when the rules for modern game were established.
 In later years Roberts entered royal circles and played exhibition games for the wealthy and celebrities, generally giving the opponents a healthy head-start before trouncing them.
 On one occasion he played Lily Langtry, the stage actress and music hall entertainer.
 The Prince of Wales, Langtry's intimate acquaintance, watched the game.
 He also played before the Maharajah of Jaipur.

-This must have created a bit of a fuss in Lozells because this was a case of another sporting celebrity gracing the premises.
+The appointment of the new publican must have created a bit of a fuss in Lozells because this was a another case of sporting celebrity gracing the premises.
 Hugh McIntyre [sometimes spelt MacIntyre] was a former professional football player who had played in the Scottish Cup Final for Rangers before winning the F.A.
 Cup with Blackburn Rovers three years in a row from 1884-6.
-There is a photograph of Hugh McIntyre in the image gallery above in which Blackburn Rovers are proudly displaying the F.A.
+Hugh McIntyre is circled in the above photograph in which Blackburn Rovers are proudly displaying the F.A.
 Cup, the Lancashire Cup and the Lancashire Charity Cup, all three trophies won in the 1883-84 season.

 Born in Glasgow around 1855, Hugh McIntyre played for both Glasgow Northern and Partick Thistle before signing for Glasgow Rangers.
 He only played for Scotland on one occasion, largely due to his move to Blackburn.
 This was a period when the Scottish Football Association refused to select players who had moved south of the border.

 Following the departure of Hugh McIntyre, a few more publicans came and went before the arrival of George Asbury in 1897.
-This brings us nicely to the wonderful image below in which one can see the name of this publican emblazoned on the wooden gable advertising for the Bell Inn.
+This brings us nicely to the wonderful image above in which one can see the name of this publican emblazoned on the wooden gable advertising mounted on the Bell Inn.

 George Asbury was clearly intent on advertising all the key attributes of the Bell Inn to passers by.
 He was very keen to display the different types of whiskies that could be purchased at the pub.
 Billiards, pool and pyramids were still being played on the premises which, from the large painted advertisement between the bay windows, was being used for smoking concerts every Monday, Wednesday and Saturday.
 By all accounts, it would seem that George Asbury had restored the fortunes of the Bell Inn.